British-Columbia/Provincial-Court/Bin/Rules of Procedure.md

 **Rule 1.2.1.** If the Court cannot determine the reasoning for the lawsuit, it shall have the claims dismissed.

-**Rule 1.3.** A Notice of CLaim shall be distinguished by a heading and have all counts organized in paragraphs or numbered lists for easy reading.
+**Rule 1.3.** A Notice of Claim shall be distinguished by a heading and have all counts organized in paragraphs or numbered lists for easy reading.

 **Rule 1.4.** Should the petitioner find it necessary, or if the Court orders it, the petitioner can file an amended Notice of Claim subject to approval by the Court.